Vincent-VD/Procedural-Dungeon-Generation/README.md

 ### Part 1: Generate Rooms

 The first step is to generate the rooms.
 This is done in a simple for loop where I instantiate the room prefab game objects, assign them their position, and also calculate the mean width and height of rooms, as I need this for later.
-The width and height of the rooms are pseudo-random dunmbers from a normal distribution using the [Marsaglia polar method](https://en.wikipedia.org/wiki/Marsaglia_polar_method).
+The width and height of the rooms are pseudo-random numbers from a normal distribution using the [Marsaglia polar method](https://en.wikipedia.org/wiki/Marsaglia_polar_method).
 This way, the numbers don't diverge as heavily as they would with Unity's built-in random numbers.

 When all the rooms are placed, I run a physics simulation on them so they spread out (hence the box collision and rigidbody).